jmc617/neon-concentration/README.md

 # Concentration

 Concentration is a game created for a [Mintbean](https://mintbean.io/) hackathon in August 2021.
 It is a timed card matching game.
 It also includes a landing and contact page styled using Bootstrap.
+It can be played [here.](https://jess617-concentration.netlify.app/)

 ## Gameplay

 ![Gif of gameplay](https://i.imgur.com/Kv5gptZ.gif)